Last Updated on February 1, 2023 by admin

 - Techniques for gaining control of one’s body and thoughts.

-- The name of a philosophical school or system (darana).
+- The name of a philosophical school or system (darsana).

-- Traditions that specialise in certain yoga practices, with prefixes such as “Hatha-, Mantra-, and Laya-.”
+- Traditions that specialize in certain yoga practices, with prefixes such as “Hatha-, Mantra-, and Laya-.”

 - The purpose of yoga practice.